redis/Redis-Insight-Guides/guides/quick-guides/time-series/compactions.md

     sensor1_compacted // Destination key
     AGGREGATION avg 60000 // Group data points added to the sensor1 time series into buckets of 60 seconds (60000ms) and average them
 ```
-If no longer needed, you can just delete a compaction rule.
+Compaction rules can be deleted when no longer needed:

 ```redis Delete a compaction rule
 TS.DELETERULE